PEM-Humboldt/biotablero-backend/README.md

 There are no tests currently.

 ## Documentation
-You can generate the API documentation with `npm run gen_docs`, it will generate them under the */docs* folder
+You can generate the API documentation with `yarn run gen_docs`, it will generate them under the */docs* folder

 Production version of these docs are available [here](https://pem-humboldt.github.io/biotablero-backend/).